Multi-Year Budget

 To achieve these priorities, the City budgets for the financial, human, and technological resources required to support infrastructure and the delivery of key civic services and various programs.

-FAQ - City Budget
+FAQs - General Budget

 What is an operating budget?